 Do they have newborn photographer safety training?

 Are they a registered business with the city they're in?

 How do they sanitize their studio?

-Do they have training and certification from an organization such as Accredited Professional Newborn Photographers International (APNPI)?
+Do they have training and certification from an organization such as Accredited Professional Newborn Photographers International (APNPI?

-Baby-led posing involves capturing your little one sleeping naturally with some gentle poses that tell the story of your little one, so that when you look back on them, you'll be able to say "I remember when she used to always put one arm up like that."
+Baby-led, or natural, posing involves capturing your little one sleeping naturally with some gentle poses that tell the story of your little one, so that when you look back on them, you'll be able to say "I remember when she used to always put one arm up like that."

 Deciding whether you want super-styled photos, or natural photos that allow the beauty of your little one to take center-stage will help you narrow down the type of photographer you're looking for.